Bosporus: Maritime

+Eurasia Tunnel, the second submarine tunnel of the strait, opened in December 2016.
+It is the first tunnel of the strait that is built for motor vehicles.

 The Bosporus is fairly deep and there is no definite limit on the depth and length of a ship, but ships over 150 metres long or 10 metres deep must pre-book their passage.
 Those over 300 metres long must follow a special clearance procedure.
 There is an air draft limit of 57 metres.

 Land bridges

 Two suspension bridges and a cable-stayed bridge cross the Bosporus.
 The first of these, the 1074 m long 15th July Martyrs Bridge was completed in 1973 when it was called the Bosporus Bridge.
 The second, named Fatih Sultan Mehmet (Bosporus II) Bridge, is 1090 m long, and was completed in 1988 about 5 km north of the first bridge.
 The first Bosporus Bridge forms part of the O1 Motorway, while the Fatih Sultan Mehmet Bridge forms part of the Trans-European Motorway.
 The third and most recent bridge, the Yavuz Sultan Selim Bridge, is 2164 m long and was completed in 2016.
 It is located near the northern end of the Bosporus, between the villages of Garipçe on the European side and Poyrazköy on the Asian side, as part of the "Northern Marmara Motorway", integrated into the existing Black Sea Coastal Highway, and allowing transit traffic to bypass city traffic.